YJ-Niu/rsnumpy/README.md

 ### 1. Overview

-**rsnum** is a high-performance multi-dimensional array library powered by **Rust**, providing a **NumPy-compatible** API.
+**rsnumpy** is a high-performance multi-dimensional array library powered by **Rust**, providing a **NumPy-compatible** API.
 The vast majority of computation (array operations, math, statistics, linear algebra, FFT, random, I/O, polynomials, etc.) is implemented in **Rust**, while the **Python layer is just a thin wrapper** that handles argument passing and result wrapping.

 **Advantages:**
 - **Performance**: Core computations in Rust, comparable to or faster than NumPy